OPEC Puts Heads Together Over Oil Output Cuts - UrduPoint

 OPEC Puts Heads Together Over Oil Output Cuts

-Top oil producers are on Thursday to discuss a possible cut in output after a collapse in demand due to the coronavirus and a Saudi-Russian price war caused the market to crash
+Top oil producers started a crucial meeting on Thursday to discuss a possible cut in output after a collapse in demand due to the coronavirus and a Saudi-Russian price war caused the market to crash

-London, (UrduPoint / Pakistan Point News - 9th Apr, 2020 ) :Top oil producers are on Thursday to discuss a possible cut in output after a collapse in demand due to the coronavirus and a Saudi-Russian price war caused the market to crash.
+London, (UrduPoint / Pakistan Point News - 9th Apr, 2020 ) :Top oil producers started a crucial meeting on Thursday to discuss a possible cut in output after a collapse in demand due to the coronavirus and a Saudi-Russian price war caused the market to crash.

+The video conference meeting began shortly after 1440 GMT between OPEC, its OPEC+ allies including Russia and other key non-members.

+Oil prices rose sharply as the meeting opened, extending earlier big gains, but then fell back again later to post more modest gains as nervous traders took profits in volatile business.

-Experts warn that without concerted action the commodity risks another steep sell-off.
+Experts warn that without concerted action the commodity risks a steep sell-off.

 Last week US President Donald Trump claimed Russia and Saudi Arabia would step back from their stand-off and agree to slash output.